gavinhoward/bc/README.md

 it is as correct as I can make it.

-This `bc` can be used as a drop-in replacement for any existing `bc`, except for pass-by-reference array values.
+This `bc` can be used as a drop-in replacement for any existing `bc`, except for pass-by-reference array values, which are incompatible with POSIX.
 This `bc` is also compatible with MinGW toolchains.

 It is also possible to download pre-compiled binaries for a wide list of platforms, including Linux- and Windows-based systems, from